Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 # Efficient dependencies rebuild.

-Currently IPython depends on many packages: prompt_toolkit, traitlets, setuptools, ...etc, and we have a number of dependees, ipykernel, then jupyter notebook...
+Currently IPython depends on many packages: prompt_toolkit, traitlets, setuptools, ...etc, and we have a number of downstream packages, ipykernel, then jupyter notebook...
 When dependencies tree is rebuilt for a reason or another, a change of a single bit could trigger the rebuild of the all chain.
 When package like IPython are not reproducible, this mean  a rebuild of IPython – whether it has changed or not – could trigger a rebuild of all downstream elements.